crycode-de/ioBroker.discord/docs/en/README.md

 * List server and channel members including member roles
 * Support for discord slash commands to get and set state values
 * Support for [text2command] (has to enabled for each `.message` state where it should be used)
-* Send and edit messages and await message reactions using Scripts
+* Send, edit and delete messages, add and await message reactions using Scripts

 Missing some feature?
 Feel free to submit a feature request on [GitHub][GitHub New Issue].